Collections of ancient canons: Overview

-End of the ninth century to Gratian (1139-50)
+End of the ninth century to Gratian (1139–1150)

 In these two centuries the ecclesiastical authorities were quite active in their efforts to withstand the decay of Christian discipline; the evidence of this is seen in the frequency of councils, mixed assemblies of bishops and imperial officials and diocesan synods whose decrees (capitularies) were often published by the bishops.
-In this period many new collections of canons were made, some forty of which, as already said, are known to us.
+In this period many new collections of canons were made.

 Collectio Anselmo Dedicata

 Its twelve books treat hierarchy, judgments, ecclesiastical persons, spiritual things (rules of faith, precepts, sacraments, liturgies) and persons separated from the Church.
 Its sources are the "Dionysiana", the "Hispana", the correspondence (Registrum) of Gregory I and various collections of civil laws.
 Unfortunately it has also drawn on Pseudo-Isidore.

-It is dedicated to Anselm, doubtless Anselm II of Milan (833-97), and is held to have been compiled in Italy towards the end of the ninth century.
-It is certainly anterior to Burchard of Worms (1012–23), whose work depends on this collection.
+The work is dedicated to an Anselm, whom the 1913 Catholic Encyclopedia identifies with Anselm II of Milan.
+It is held to have been compiled in Italy towards the end of the ninth century.
+It is certainly anterior to Burchard of Worms (1012–1023), whose work depends on this collection.
 The author is unknown.

 Collection of Regino of Prüm

 Regino of Prüm's work is entitled "De ecclesiasticis disciplinis et religione Christianâ" (on the discipline of the Church and the Christian religion).
 According to the preface it was put together by order of Ratbod, metropolitan of Trier, as a manual for episcopal use in the course of diocesan visitations.

 Its two books treat of the clergy and ecclesiastical property viz. of the laity.
 Each book begins with a list (elenchus) of questions that indicate the points of chief importance in the eyes of the bishop.
 After this catechism, it adds the canons and ecclesiastical authorities relative to each question.

 The collection was made about 906 and seems to depend on an earlier one edited by Richter entitled "Antiqua Canonum collectio qua in libris de synodalibus causis compilandis usus est Regino Prumiensis" (Marburg, 1844).